cloudfoundry-samples/cf-ex-drupal/drupal-8/README.md

 lando info
 ```

-Note that the DB is hostname `database`
+Note that the DB is hostname `database`, and now if you go to the site at
+http://cg-drupal-8-example.lndo.site you can configure it.
+The settings, at
+this point though, are all saved in `drupal-8/web/sites/default/settings.php`